-Or your gathering may be primarily white.
+THE CONTEXTS.
+Your gatherings may be primarily Black or Asian or Latino-or a mixture of people of color.
+Or your gathering may be primarily White.
 We encourage you to welcome and honor the voices of people of color among you.
 However, don't pressure them to participate or look to them to have the "right" answers for their group or make them feel like a "project."
-Many people of color are feeling overwhelmed with their own emotions right now, and don't want to be considered "the representative" for their whole group.
+Many people of color don't want to be considered "the representative" for their whole group.
 They may appreciate a check-in or encouraging word from you before or after each session.
-Some white people may also need to process with you later.
+Some White people may also need to process with you later.

-So we trust you to adapt to the racial/ethnic makeup of your local community.
-We trust that even questions weighted toward Black/white tensions can be relevant in other ethnic contexts.
+So we trust you to adapt to the racial/ethnic makeup of your local community, but also prepare to learn about experience of those not represented in your community.
+We trust that even questions weighted toward Black/White tensions can be relevant in other ethnic contexts.
 The Scriptures certainly will be.
 If some questions don't seem relevant, just skip over them.

-The Risks.
+THE RISKS.
 Racism is a human issue that infects all people groups.
 We've tried to avoid politicizing, polarizing, and shaming, and hope that you can do the same.
 However, on a topic as contentious as this, there is a risk that you will run into obstacles.
 So here are some tips for facilitating these sessions.

 In preparation, try to fully process the content yourself.
-We're all at different places on the journey, so it's OK to feel uncomfortable in leading others.
+We're all at different places on the journey, so it's okay to feel uncomfortable in leading others.
 Just be honest with yourself about where you are, because that will help others be honest about where they are.
-Also, we encourage you to have a co-leader to share the technology (if you're on Zoom), the facilitating, and the sensitive listening and caring for people's hearts that this topic may require.
+Also, we encourage you to have a co-leader to share the technology (especially if you're on Zoom), the facilitating, and the sensitive listening and caring for people's hearts that this topic may require.

 More than likely, tense and uncomfortable moments will happen.
-Here are six tips for diffusing tension in those moments and moving forward toward-not conformity-but understanding.
+Here are seven tips for diffusing tension in those moments and moving forward toward-not conformity-but understanding.